caltechmsc/screampp/docs/dev/core/04_performance_and_memory.md

     linkStyle 10,11,12,13,14,15 stroke-width:1px,stroke-dasharray: 5 5
     linkStyle 16,17,18,19 stroke-width:2px
 ```

+**Explanation of the diagram:**

+- **Naive Approach**: When Residue 5 changes, the algorithm recalculates the energy for **all 10 pairs** (solid lines).
+The complexity grows quadratically with the number of residues.
+- **EnergyGrid Approach**:

+  - The interactions between residues 1, 2, 3, and 4 (dashed gray lines) are **not recalculated**.
+Their values are already stored in the `EnergyGrid`.
+  - Only the **4 pairs** involving the changed Residue 5 (solid blue lines) need to be recomputed.
+  - The total energy is then updated by subtracting the old interaction energies of Residue 5 and adding the new ones.
+This complexity grows linearly.

 - **Implementation**: This is achieved through the `calculate_delta_for_move` and `apply_move` methods on the `EnergyGrid`.
   1. `calculate_delta_for_move` computes the change in energy ($\Delta E$) by summing only the changes in the $N-1$ pairs involving the moving residue.